The Proper NAD+ Injection Dosage

 - and the control group (placebo)

-Results reported from an animal study suggested that using an 18-day series of NMN injection or nine weeks of exercise had similar benefits for reversing metabolic dysfunction and showed that NMN had stronger effects on liver fat metabolism than did exercise.15
+Results reported from an animal study suggested that using an 18-day series of NMN injections or nine weeks of exercise had similar benefits for reversing metabolic dysfunction and showed that NMN had stronger effects on liver fat metabolism than did exercise.15

 How Much NAD+ Do You Inject?